HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

     </a>
 </figure>

-Typically, every team struggles with retrospective action items:
+**Common Challenges:**

-- card is not actionable since it requires more authority
+- **Non-Actionable Items:** Some cards may require more authority to address.
-- team lead/member who has the action item assigned is busy so they come up with an excuse of `I was busy/no time/forgot` in the next retrospective
+- **Excuses for Inaction:** Assigned team members might cite busy schedules or forgetfulness.
-- not all cards have action items assigned - so a team member could feel that their card is ignored
+- **Unaddressed Cards:** Cards without assigned action items may feel ignored.

-In the end, retrospective becomes more of a place where people can vent their frustrations on a recurring basis and less problems get resolved.
+- **Ventilation vs. Resolution:** Retrospectives can become a space for complaints rather than solutions.

-What I did:
+**Solutions:**

-- Even if a retro card didn't get the votes if it feels to be an important item to be addressed even for a single team member then spend some time to provide tips/address concerns/generate an action item for it
+- **Address All Cards:** Even if a card doesn’t get many votes, if it’s important for any team member, take time to address it or create an action item.
-- Pick only reasonable action items - things that could be solved by the team/by manager - anything that requires more authority raise it as a feedback to manager
+- **Reasonable Action Items:** Focus on items that can be resolved by the team or manager.
+Raise issues requiring higher authority as feedback to management.
-- Add a card to `Daily Standup Items` with a due date set to mid of the sprint to have a `Retro checkpoint` to share any updates on the action items/to remind team members of pending action items etc.
+- **Retro Checkpoints:** Add a card to Daily Standup Items with a due date set for mid-sprint.
+Use it to review progress on action items and remind team members of pending tasks.

 <figure>
     <a href="{{ site.url }}/assets/img/2021/12/teams-planner-card-retro-checkpoint.png">